-- appreciate that biological science is a dynamic and expanding body of knowledge. - identify and relate everyday experiences with learning biological science; integrate the biological science knowledge with other school subjects. - Know the different professions and scope of biology. - analyze the contents of biological science with respect to its branches, process skills, knowledge organisation and other critical issues. - examine different pedagogical issues in learning biological science. - develop ability to use biological science concepts in daily life.
+- identify and relate everyday experiences with learning biological science; integrate the biological science knowledge with other school subjects. - analyse• Know the different professions and scope of biology. - analyze the contents of biological science with respect to its branches, process skills, knowledge organisation and other critical issues.